netdata/netdata/packaging/docker/README.md

 ## Create a new Netdata Agent container

+:::note
-> **Notice**: all `docker run` commands and `docker-compose` configurations explicitly set the `nofile` limit.
-This is
+All `docker run` commands and `docker-compose` configurations explicitly set the `nofile` limit.
-> required on some distros until [14177](https://github.com/netdata/netdata/issues/14177) is resolved.
-Failure to do so
+This is required on some distros until [14177](https://github.com/netdata/netdata/issues/14177) is resolved.
-> may cause a task running in a container to hang and consume 100% of the CPU core.
+Failure to do so may cause a task running in a container to hang and consume 100% of the CPU core.

 <details>
 <summary>What are these "some distros"?</summary>